 All decisions made by the judging panels and the Alliance Hometown Coordinator are final.
 Judging Panels are comprised of volunteer judges and ACM members from across the country that work with and are employed by community media centers.
 Judges receive detailed instructions and guidelines and are encouraged to leave comments for participants.

 Return of Judging Forms

 The Alliance and Hometown management offers the return of judging feedback as a courtesy to entrants that request it.
 However, we cannot guarantee the return of all judging forms.
 We will make every effort to return judging scores and comments to those who specifically request them but due to a variety of circumstances beyond our control, we may not be able to fulfill all requests.
 Interested in becoming a judge?
-Stay tuned for more information.
+Read more information here.